bodrick/awesome/TOPICS.md

 *   [RickStrahl/datepicker-native](https://github.com/RickStrahl/datepicker-native) - JavaScript and Vue helper components to make it easier to bind dates to the input/date control and a date button picker.
 *   [ankit/stylebot](https://github.com/ankit/stylebot) - Change the appearance of the web instantly
 *   [standard/eslint-config-standard](https://github.com/standard/eslint-config-standard) - ESLint Config for JavaScript Standard Style
-*   [teambit/bit](https://github.com/teambit/bit) - A tool for development of composable software.
+*   [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.
 *   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one
 *   [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 *   [toss/slash](https://github.com/toss/slash) - A collection of TypeScript/JavaScript packages to build high-quality web services.